Adaptable Method for Crystal Design across Diverse Constraints and Objectives with Pretrained Property Predictors: Additional Experimental Results

 \subsection{Optimization runtime for SMOACS}

-We report the approximate runtime of SMOACS optimization using ALIGNN and Crystalformer in different experimental settings.
-In the experiments presented in Section~\ref{section:perov_experiments} and Section~\ref{section__init_experiment}, SMOACS with Crystalformer optimizes 256 samples in approximately two minutes.
-In Section~\ref{section__init_experiment} and Section~\ref{section__cross_dataset}, SMOACS with ALIGNN requires around 7 minutes to optimize 256 samples.
-In the large-scale setting of Section~\ref{section:huge_perov_experiments}, optimization of 32 samples takes approximately 15 minutes with ALIGNN and 35 minutes with Crystalformer.
-These runtimes were measured using a single NVIDIA A100 GPU.
+We report the approximate runtime of SMOACS optimization in different experimental settings.
+In the experiments presented in Section~\ref{section__init_experiment} and the unit-cell perovskite optimization in Section~\ref{sec__perov_experiments}, SMOACS with Crystalformer optimizes 256 samples in approximately two minutes.
+In the large-scale setting of $3\times3\times3$-size perovskite optimization in Section~\ref{sec__perov_experiments}, optimization of 32 samples takes approximately 15 minutes with ALIGNN and 35 minutes with Crystalformer.
+In Section~\ref{sec__comparison_with_mattergen}, 128 samples were optimized in less than five minutes.
+In Section~\ref{sec__half_metal}, 150 samples were optimized in approximately 15 minutes.